-Description: This is intended to be used in either of the following scenarios; the overflow flow rate through a pipe is calculated based on the level of the wet well, or when reporting on overflow events is required for regulatory purposes.
+Description: This is intended to be used in either of the following scenarios: the overflow flow rate through a pipe is calculated based on the level of the wet well, or when reporting on overflow events is required for regulatory purposes.

-Naming Conventions: It is recommended that this UDT be named in the format of BXXOVF1TL1 if the reporting interface is used, or BXXOVF1FX1 if only the virtual flow calculation is used.
-The use of BXXOVF1FI1 or similar should be reserved for the virtual analog driver or a real overflow instrument.
+Naming Conventions: It is recommended that this UDT be named in the format of BXX_OVF1_TL1 if the reporting interface is used, or BXXOVF1FX1 if only the virtual flow calculation is used.
+The use of BXX_OVF1_FI1 or similar should be reserved for the virtual analog driver or a real overflow instrument.
 See the programming examples section for integrating data from this UDT with an analog AOI.